WojciechBorysewicz/sing-language--ASL--translator/README.md

 - `notebook/` — Google Colab notebook with training and evaluation code
 - `report/` — LaTeX report and final PDF
+- `requirements.txt` — Python package versions.
+The notebook was developed and tested with Python (3.12.13).

 ## Dataset